lemoncheesecake/lemoncheesecake/README.md

         self.myworker.do_some_operation(42)
 ```

-The worker class provides three hooks detailed in the API documentation:
+The Worker class provides three hooks detailed in the API documentation:

 - `cli_initialize`
 - `before_tests`